 Against that backdrop, the U.S. Department of Transportation’s Federal Highway Administration is declaring April 11-15, 2016 National Work Zone Awareness Week to help improve motorist and worker safety in roadway work zones.

 How can workers stay safe in construction zones, amid automobiles, and around potential hazards?
 Here are a few solutions.

 Get an Overview of PPE Requirements with Informative Infographic

-This infographic, produced by Graphic Products, demonstrates the need for proper PPE in various circumstances to protect against harmful substances, dangerous conditions, and common hazards (such as extreme temperatures).
+This PPE infographic demonstrates the need for proper PPE in various circumstances to protect against harmful substances, dangerous conditions, and common hazards (such as extreme temperatures).

 Know and Understand Hard Hat Requirements

 Hard hats are commonly required on construction jobsites and can protect workers from life-altering injuries or even death from falling objects.
 Together, OSHA and ANSI have provided regulations to follow and instructions for abiding by those rules.